Green Goddess: Technical specifications

-Unlike modern engines they have no radio, no cutting equipment, no power steering and only a single ladder, and were relatively slow with a maximum speed of around 65 mph, a comfortable cruising speed of 45 mph, and they were sensitive on corners.
-But one advantage that some Green Goddesses enjoyed over most modern fire appliances was their four-wheel drive.
+Unlike modern engines, Green Goddesses had no radio, no cutting equipment, no power steering and only a single ladder, and were relatively slow with a maximum speed of around 65 mph, a comfortable cruising speed of 45 mph, and they were sensitive on corners.
 Fuel consumption was between 8 and 10 mpgimp, depending on driving style and quantity of water carried.
-They also have less water capacity at 400 impgal in 4×2 form – 300 impgal on 4×4 versions – than a modern vehicle, and poorer stability due to a lack of baffle partitions in the water tank.
+They also have less water capacity at 400 impgal in 4×2 form – 300 impgal on 4×4 form – than a modern vehicle, and poorer stability due to a lack of baffle partitions in the water tank.

-Some were later modified by the installation of flashing blue lamps and two-tone warning sirens, and alterations to the rear lamps, to bring them into line with then current practice on "regular" emergency appliances.
-Mechanically, they were designed to be robust and easy to maintain.
+Most had bodywork assembled by Papworth Industries, although up to 200 had bodies assembled by Park Royal Vehicles.
+Some were later modified by the installation of flashing blue lights and two-tone warning sirens, and alterations to the rear lamps, to bring them into line with then current practice on "regular" emergency appliances.
+Mechanically, they were designed to be robust and easy to maintain in the event of a nuclear attack.

 The Green Goddess carried a range of equipment from standard hose and branches, through a selection of nozzles to provide different flows and jet patterns, to Light Portable Pumps and Ceiling Arresters.
 They all carried a 33.5 ft extension ladder, together with at least one scaling ladder.
 Some carried additional equipment, such as hook ladders, radios, large bolt cutters, etc.